Worship at Sylvania Church

 Living in Community

-Our general approach to ministry is shaped by the “ordinary means of grace.”
+The general approach to ministry at Sylvania Church approach to ministry is shaped by the “ordinary means of grace.”
 In practice, devotion to the means of grace means that together we regularly (1) submit ourselves together to God’s Word, (2) pray, (3) celebrate the Lord’s Supper, and (4) strengthen, encourage, exhort, and sacrifice for one another in community.
 While the third element happens only during corporate worship, the others extend into lunch during the week, play dates at the park, and small group discussions.
 The goal is not only for Jesus to be the center of our worship services, but the center of everything we think, want, discuss, and do.

 Discipling the Nations